 “You get in life what you have the courage to ask for.”
 According to me every girl must live her life believing in this.

 Emily is also an inspiration for girls who want to work in technology.
 She always loved mathematics and science, and never thought twice about being a female in that space.
 She wants other girls to approach it in a similar approach.
 “If you love STEM (Science, Technology, Engineering & Mathematics), pursue it!”
 Emily shares her college experience where she was one of the few girls in her engineering classes, but that didn’t stop her.
 She pursued what she loved.
 She wants to remove the stigma that girls aren’t as good at math, engineering and computer science.
 She thinks all this to be a bit crazy.

 Emily Hudson is 4x Salesforce certified (App Builder, Developer I and II, and Admins certifications) and is counting on more.

 “Being successful is not determined by how easily things come to you, but how hard you work for them.”

 Being a hard worker, critical thinker, and caring about the well being of others makes Emily the personality she is.
-She value relationships and genuinely care about the people she work with, which helps her with team collaboration and allows her to empower others to do what they’re best at.
+She values relationships and genuinely cares about the people she works with, which helps her with team collaboration and allows her to empower others to do what they’re best at.
 It also helps her in leading her team, even if not from a direct management position.

 “Your only limit is you” with this optimistic note I am ending one more inspirational story that will undoubtedly embolden and stimulate the girls who want to exceed their career in Salesforce.
 Cheers to the spirit of Salesforce for promoting and bringing in forth all the females in technology.
 Let’s include more and more females and make them a part of Salesforce Ohana by helping them, assisting them and bringing young talent on board.